-Figure 61.
-Regularly spaced street trees and storefronts located at the front of the lot shape the sidewalk into an "outdoor room."
+Figure 62.
+Regularly space street trees and storefronts located at the front of the lot shape the sidewalk into an "outdoor room."
 (Dodson & Flinker)

-Figure 62.
+Figure 63.
 A small, landscaped front setback and an elevated first floor may be appropriate for a ground floor office or residential use on a secondary street in Milton Village.
 (Dodson & Flinker)